genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/_index.md

 ### Welcome

-In this section we will cover the construction of an internal data source, how to reference that within a Script, and advanced scripting concepts.
+In this section we will cover the construction of an internal data source as well as an external data source.